 top of page

-Shadow Work & 6 Holistic Counselling Ways to Get Started
+Shadow Work & 6 Ways to Get Started

-Carl Jung was a Swiss psychiatrist who founded analytical psychology.
+Carl Jung was a Swiss psychiatrist who founded analytical psychology which is now practiced as depth psychology.
 He believed that in order to achieve wholeness and self-realisation, one must integrate their shadow self, which consists of repressed, negative or undesirable aspects of our personality.
 Shadow work refers to the process of acknowledging, accepting and integrating these aspects of ourselves.

 Now, I know what you're thinking.
 "But, I'm a well-adjusted, perfectly balanced individual!
 I don't have a shadow self!"
 Sorry to burst your bubble, but everyone has a shadow self.
 It's like that one sock that always disappears in the wash.
 You may not see it, but it's there.
 And just like that sock, it's important to deal with it.